Warmag2/BtDamageResolver/README.md

 ### Creating and running the docker images

 * Pull this repository into a Linux/Unix server with docker support installed
-* Run `build_producenugets.sh` in repository root.
-This will create the Nuget files required by the client implementation and put them in the `CustomNugets` subdirectory where the build system needs them to be.
-  - If you do not have a build system installed in the server and have a Windows system, run `build_producenugets.bat` therein and copy the files to the aforementioned place.
-  - If you do not have a build system installed at all, and do not have access to my nuget feed, download the nugets manually instead.
-You can do this from the sidebar in the Github repository page.
-Save them to the `CustomNugets` folder in repository root.
 * Go to the `BtDamageResolverInfrastructure` folder found in repository root
 * Copy or rename the `.env_sample` file to just `.env`
-* Type a secure password into the password environment variable in the `.env` file.
+* Type a secure password into the password environment variable in the `.env` file
+* Go back to repository root
 * Run `refresh.sh`

-This will create a compliation docker image, create all BtDamageResolver project docker images, create a postgresql image, redis image and a grafana image, and start all of them.
+This will first create a compilation image with the Nuget files required by the client application, create all BtDamageResolver project docker images, create a postgresql image, redis image and a grafana image, and start all of them.
 Everything should work automatically, but might take some time.
 Once all the images are running and the server program can be reached, a data import task will launch and populate the entity databases with initial data.

 After the import data succeeds (should take a few seconds) the web client should be available and fully operational on port 8787 of localhost.